MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-quickstart-view-dashboard-report.md

 |:--- |:--- |:--- |:--- |
 | iPhone | iPad | Android | Windows 10 |

-Dashboards are a portal to your company's life cycle and processes.
+A Dashboard is a portal to your company's life cycle and processes.
 A dashboard is an overview, a single place to monitor the current state of the business.
-Reports are an interactive view of your data, with visuals representing different findings and insights from that data.
+Reports are interactives view of your data, with visuals representing different findings and insights from that data.

 ![Report in landscape mode](././media/mobile-apps-quickstart-view-dashboard-report/power-bi-android-quickstart-report.png)